-Mount Rushmore is one of the United States most iconic and revered monuments.
-Who among us hasn’t always wanted to go on vacation to the see those gigantic expressionless sculptures of 4 the former presidents who helped shape America?!
+Mount Rushmore is one of the United States most iconic and revered landmarks.
+Who among us hasn’t always wanted to go on vacation to the see those gigantic expressionless sculptures of the 4 former presidents who helped shape America?!

 We certainly had.

 We couldn’t resist a second visit when passing through South Dakota again in Spring 2021.
 Both of our experiences were polar opposites, which we’ll get into and will help you with planning your own vacation to Mt Rushmore.

 Once you arrive at the Memorial, we think 3 hours is easily enough time to explore the surprisingly attractive grounds and sculpture itself.

 In this guide, we will walk you through exactly what you can expect from the Memorial grounds, amphitheater, Presidential boardwalk trail and much more.

 Let’s get right into planning your Mount Rushmore vacation!